-Impact Statement Level of Significance before Mitigation Mitigation Measure Level of Significance after Mitigation Mitigation Measure BIO-3: Joshua Tree Census Survey, Avoidance, Minimization, and Compensation Measures This mitigation measure is applicable to the Palmdale Ditch Conversion project and other Project components for which suitable habitat or western Joshua tree is identified within 50 feet of the Project component site during the habitat assessment conducted pursuant to Mitigation Measure BIO-1.
+Impact Statement Level of Significance before Mitigation Mitigation Measure Level of Significance after Mitigation Mitigation Measure BIO-3: Joshua Tree Census Survey, Avoidance, Minimization, and Compensation Measures This mitigation measure is applicable to the Palmdale Ditch Conversion project and other Project components for which suitable habitat for western Joshua tree is identified within 50 feet of the Project component site during the habitat assessment conducted pursuant to Mitigation Measure BIO-1.
 A western Joshua tree census survey shall be conducted for that component by a qualified arborist in accordance with CDFW's Western Joshua Tree Census Instructions, which requires a census of all western Joshua trees within the Project component area and a 50-foot buffer.
 Impacts to western Joshua trees and within a minimum 50-foot buffer shall be avoided to the extent feasible.
 An avoidance buffer of at least 50 feet shall be established around western Joshua tree individuals that can be feasibly avoided.
 If a 50-foot buffer is not feasible, a reduced buffer can be established if a qualified desert native plant specialist and CDFW determine the reduced buffer would avoid direct impacts to individual western Joshua tree(s).
 No activities shall occur within the buffer.
-The avoidance buffer shall be maintained for the duration of construction activities in each work area and shall be removed only after the conclusion of all grading, clearing, and construction activities at each Project component construction site.
-For each dead or live western Joshua tree individual that cannot be avoided through Project component construction shall be implemented in accordance with the following measures and CDFW-provided guidelines and relocation protocols, if made available prior to Project component construction, to assist the survival of the relocated tree: The western Joshua tree shall be implemented in accordance with the following measures and CDFW-provided guidelines and relocation protocols, if made available prior to Project component construction, to assist the survival of the relocated tre Mitigation Measure BIO-4: Arroyo Toad, Desert Tortoise, Tricolored Blackbird, and Least Bell's Vireo Avoidance, Minimization and Compensation Measures This mitigation measure is applicable to the Project components for which suitable habitat for arroyo toad, desert tortoise, tricolored blackbird, and/or least Bell's vireo is identified within 500 feet of the Project component site during the habitat assessment conducted pursuant to Mitigation Measure BIO- 1 and does not apply to the Palmdale Ditch Conversion project.
+The avoidance buffers shall be maintained for the duration of construction activities in each work area and shall be removed only after the conclusion of all grading, clearing, and construction activities at each Project component construction site.
+For each dead or live western Joshua tree individual that cannot be avoided through Project component design, PWD shall implement one of the following measures: The western Joshua tree individual shall be trimmed or relocated under the guidance of a desert native plant specialist.
+Tree relocation shall be implemented in accordance with the following measures and CDFW-provided guidelines and relocation protocols, if made available prior to Project component construction, to assist the survival of the relocated tree: One The relocated western Joshua tree shall be placed in a suitable location and with proper Mitigation Measure BIO-4: Arroyo Toad, Desert Tortoise, Tricolored Blackbird, and Least Bell's Vireo Avoidance, Minimization and Compensation Measures This mitigation measure is applicable to the Project components for which suitable habitat for arroyo toad, desert tortoise, tricolored blackbird, and/or least Bell's vireo is identified within 500 feet of the Project component site during the habitat assessment conducted pursuant to Mitigation Measure BIO-1 and does not apply to the Palmdale Ditch Conversion project.
 Focused protocol surveys shall be conducted by a qualified biologist following the protocol outlined in the most recent USFWS and/or CDFW protocol guidelines.
 These currently include: 1999 Survey Protocol for the Arroyo Toad; 2018 Preparing for Any Action That May Occur Within the Range of the Mojave Desert Tortoise (Gopherus agassizii); 2015 Staff Guidance Regarding Avoidance of Impacts to Tricolored Blackbird Breeding